Hall of Fame National Competitions

 - The top five solos and top three duet/trios in all age divisions in both leagues will re-compete in the Hall of Fame Solo and Duet/Trio Showdown.
 Placements for the five highest scoring solos and three highest scoring duet/trios will not be announced during the first round of competition.
 Instead, those routines will re-compete in the Solo & Duet/Trio Showdown where they will compete for the National Championship and the top placements will be determined.
 There may be more than 5 soloists and more than 3 duet/trios that qualify for the Solo & Duet/Trio Showdown due to ties.

-- There must be at least 5 duet/trios and 10 solos in each category in order to compete in the solo and duet/trio showdown.
+- There must be more than 1 routine in each category in order to compete in the solo and duet/trio showdown.

 - Duet/Trios must consist of at least one differing dancer in order for two duet/trios from the same studio to be eligible for the showdown.

 - If there are more than 5 American League male soloists in an age category, the top 3 male soloists will compete in a separate Male solo showdown.

 - If there is less than 20 Little League (6 and under) soloists, the 3 highest scoring soloists will qualify for the Solo & Duet/Trio Showdown.
 If there are 20 or more little league soloists, the 5 highest scoring soloists will qualify for the Solo & Duet/Trio Showdown.